JetBrains/lincheck/README.md

 We show this `AbstractQueueSynchronizer` bug on `Semaphore` primitive, but many other Java concurrency primitives (such as `CyclicBarrier` and `CountDownLatch`) also employ this data structure, and thus, have the same bug.
 In the case of `Semaphore`, one interrupted `Semaphore.acquire` can lead to a state when all threads are waiting (parked), while there is still a semaphore available.

-> We do not provide a test to reproduce this bug, as it would require a Lincheck feature that is currently under development and has not been released yet.
+> We do not provide a test to reproduce this bug, as it would require a Lincheck feature that is currently under development, has not been released yet and is available only in our development branches.

 ### 3. `Mutex` in Kotlin Coroutines
 **Source:** Kotlin Coroutines 1.5.0 or older.